How to Draw Eyebrows

 Step 2

 In this step, I'm starting to look for the value structure of the eye and eyebrow: where are the light values, middle values, and dark values?
-(Check out Lesson 4 of my free Mini-Course to learn how to develop the value structure of your drawing!)
+(Watch Lesson 4 of my free Mini-Course to learn how to develop the value structure of your drawing!)

 Specifically in the eyebrow, there is a dark shape within Shape B, which I’ll call Shape C (pictured below).
 This shape is one of the darkest areas in the entire scene.
 I’ve indicated Shape C on my drawing using a slightly darker value.